Types of Medicare Advantage Plans

 • Deductibles

-• Copayments for various health care services
+• Copayments for various healthcare services

 Understanding Part C of Medicare

-We can enhance our understanding of Medicare Advantage by examining Part C of Medicare.
 Part C refers to Medicare Advantage Plans, also known as “MA Plans” or “Part C,” which are provided by private companies authorized by Medicare.

-These private insurance companies participate in Medicare Advantage plans by administering the plans and delivering Medicare covered services.
+These private insurance companies participate in Medicare Advantage plans by administering the plans and delivering Medicare-covered services.

-Comparing Costs and Coverage
+Comparing Potential Costs and Coverage

 • HMO plans do not provide coverage for services from out-of-network healthcare providers, except in emergencies.